These Notes are divided into the following sections:

 _computing_publication_material

 are needed.
-Often one or other of the last two is missing.
-For each program/package, there must be an entry in the reference list.
+For each program/package, there should be an entry in the reference list.
 Check for consistency of these, including the dates.

 References are required also for absorption, extinction and absolute structure procedures, if used.